Sustainable Exploration

 Institutional Admissibility Advisor

-Raphael Montes governs the institutional admissibility of irreversible commitments where legitimacy, authority, and precedent shape long-horizon exposure.
+Raphael Montes advises on the institutional admissibility of irreversible commitments where legitimacy, authority, and precedent shape long-horizon exposure.

-His work focuses on decisions that become binding through posture rather than construction, including governance structure, jurisdiction, disclosure st
+His work focuses on decisions that become binding through institutional posture rather than physical construction, including governance structure, j

 Institutional Admissibility Advisor

-Raphael Montes governs the institutional admissibility of irreversible commitments where legitimacy, authority, and precedent shape long-horizon exposure.
+Raphael Montes advises on the institutional admissibility of irreversible commitments where legitimacy, authority, and precedent shape long-horizon exposure.

-His work focuses on decisions that become binding through posture rather than construction, including governance structure, jurisdiction, disclosure stance, and escalation pathways.
-He brings legal, financial, and institutional perspective to the question of whether authority remains coherent before a commitment hardens beyond credible refusal.
+His work focuses on decisions that become binding through institutional posture rather than physical construction, including governance structure, jurisdiction, disclosure stance, and escalation pathways.
+He brings legal, financial, and institutional judgment to the question of whether authority remains coherent before a commitment hardens beyond credible refusal.

-He holds JD and MBA degrees from Columbia University and brings experience across law, capital markets, securities, leveraged finance, and institutional governance.
+He holds JD and MBA degrees from Columbia University and has experience across law, capital markets, securities, leveraged finance, and institutional governance.

 Siana Teelucksingh, MSc